This Statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and has been approved by the Board of Tullow Oil plc.

 In 2018, Tullow also began to introduce specific contractual clauses requiring suppliers to comply with applicable anti-slavery and human trafficking laws.

 Governance, Policy and Standards

-All Tullow staff, including contractors and Board members are required to complete the Company’s new Code of Ethical Conduct e-learning course, which was developed to support application of the Code in our day-to-day activities.
-As noted above, the Code prohibits the use of under age, forced or bonded labour.
-We also undertake an annual Code Certification process, obtaining disclosure from staff about their compliance with the Code and its accompanying standards, procedures and guidelines.
+All Tullow staff (which refers to the Board of Directors, all Tullow employees and contract, agency or temporary workers) are required to complete the Company’s Code of Ethical Conduct e-learning course, which was developed to support application of the Code in our day-to-day activities.
+In 2017, all Tullow staff completed this course.
+As noted above, the Code prohibits the use of underage, forced or bonded labour.
+We also undertake an annual certification process, obtaining disclosure from all Tullow staff about their level of compliance with the Code and its accompanying standards, procedures and guidelines.

 This statement was reviewed and approved by the Board of Tullow Oil plc.

 Signed for and on behalf of the Board of Tullow Oil plc.

 20 June 2018